 We then wandered through the complex.
 Children were at the central computers.
 That’s when I began to wonder how much of what I saw was to impress tourists rather than to serve the local population.
 The children seemed to be doing nothing more than listening to something on the headphones whilst staring at the Windows desktop screen.
 I saw a similar lack of any real work on the computers at other areas in the complex.
 People just seemed to be staring at the screen, their hands in their laps rather than using the keyboard or the mouse.

-The displays were heavily based around scale models of various energy (coal station) or production processes (a fertilizer factory!) with simple boards providing explanations.
+The displays were heavily based around scale models of various energy (coal station) or production processes (a fertiliser factory!) with simple boards providing explanations.
 The local guide tried to impress us with a telephone which had a video screen, as this would mean ‘you can see who you’re talking to.’
 I couldn’t help myself—I told her that this technology wouldn’t be of interest to people anymore, as we used cameras on our computers to talk to people face to face over the internet—‘Skype.’

 In the area devoted to astronomy, I was intrigued to learn that Koreans name the planets after days of the week.
 And that Pluto was not included as a planet in any of their displays.